pointoflight/tweet_classification/README.md

 # Disaster_tweet_classification

-Classifying disastrous tweets using machine learning.
+Classifying tweets containing disaster information using machine learning.
 Used python and Baye's Theorem to create a classifier from scratch.

 Data from : https://www.figure-eight.com/data-for-everyone/